New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: Several Extensions

-Another set of resource allocation problems have clustered water-filling structures, e.g., the power allocation in MIMO-OFDM systems under imperfect CSI.
-With the optimal diagonalizable structure, this type of optimization can be formulated and/or transformed in the following form \cite{ClusterWF,Xingchinascience}:

-where $p_{k,j}$ is the power for Channel/Cluster $j$ on Subcarrier $k$ and $\{P_1,\cdots,P_J\}$ is a set of auxiliary variables representing the total powers over the channels across subcarriers.
+Another set of resource allocation problems have aggregation clustered water-filling structures, e.g., the power allocation in MIMO-OFDM systems under imperfect CSI.
+With the optimal diagonalizable structure, this type of optimization can be formulated and/or transformed in the following form \cite{ClusterWF}: where $p_{k,j}$ is the power for Channel/Cluster $j$ on Subcarrier $k$ and $\{P_1,\cdots,P_J\}$ is a set of auxiliary variables representing the total powers over the channels across subcarriers.
 One important difference of P6 to the previous problems lies in the structure of $f_{k,j}$.
 Other than $p_{k,j}$'s, it is also a function of $P_j$.
 With respect to $p_{k,j}$ while $P_j$ is considered fixed, $f_{k,j}$ is assumed to have the same properties (strictly concave, increasing, and continuously differentiable) as before.

-It is obvious that for given values of $P_j$'s, the optimization problem P6 decouples into $J$ subproblems, one for each $J$ and all following the format of P1.
+It is obvious that for given $P_j$'s, the optimization problem P6 decouples into $J$ subproblems, one for each $J$ and all following the format of P1.
 Thus similar to Section \ref{sec_new_understanding}, we introduce the index operator as: ${\mathcal{I}}_{k,j}=1$ if $p_{k,j}>0$ and ${\mathcal{I}}_{k,j}=0$ if $p_{k,j}=0$.
-From the KKT conditions, we have The optimal value of each subproblem can be found via Algorithm \ref{algorithm_1}.
-To solve the values of $P_j$'s, from KKT conditions of P6, we have

-where $\mu_j$'s are the Lagrange multipliers for the first set of constraints of P6 and $\lambda$ is the multiplier for the second constraint.
+From the KKT conditions, we have Each subproblem can be found via Algorithm \ref{algorithm_1}.
+To solve $P_j$'s, from KKT conditions of P6, we have where $\mu_j$'s are the Lagrange multipliers for the first set of constraints of P6 and $\lambda$ is the multiplier for the second constraint.
 Based on (\ref{robust_water_1})-(\ref{robust_water_4}), by following the framework in Section \ref{sec-2-2}, \textbf{Algorithm~\ref{alg-P5}} can be used to find the solution values of P6 as well by only replacing the equations in Steps 2 and 6 to (\ref{robust_water_1})-(\ref{robust_water_4}).

-Two application examples for P6 are the weighted sum-MSE minimization \cite{ClusterWF} and the weighed sum-capacity maximization \cite{Xingchinascience} for MIMO-OFDM systems under imperfect CSI.
+Two application examples for P6 are the weighed sum-rate maximization for MIMO-OFDM systems under imperfect CSI \cite{Xingchinascience} and the weighted sum-MSE minimization \cite{ClusterWF}.
 Both can be transformed into P6 with the optimal diagonalization structure.
-The optimal solution values can be found via \textbf{Algorithm~\ref{alg-P5}}, where more details are omitted here and interested readers are referred to \cite{ClusterWF} and \cite{Xingchinascience}.
+The optimal solution can be found via \textbf{Algorithm~\ref{alg-P5}}, where more details are omitted here and interested readers are referred to \cite{ClusterWF}.
+In the following, only the corresponding objective functions are given.